zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

-In general, this method replaces [Method2] in [Methods], version 1.
+In general, this Method replaces [Method2] in [Methods], version 1.

 Obtain the name server names for *Child Zone* as defined in the delegation from parent zone.